 - For medical questions only, please contact the nurse's office at firstname.lastname@example.org.

-- If you have any information regarding student travel to and from mainland China that impacts the stay-home notice, click here.
+- If you have any information that impacts the stay-home notice, quarantine order, or leave of absence, click here.

 For all other questions contact Dr. Leigh Martin at email@example.com.